 Travel with a laptop bag, but not a slimline one.
 This one from Victorinox (available on Amazon) is ideal.
 Sneak 5-10 kilos into this bag (just don’t tell the airline) and place it on top of your carry on.
 Having a bag that makes security inspections for laptops and power packs easier has the added benefit of not getting counted as extra baggage.
 This has worked 100% of the time.
 But don’t count on it working with Ryanair every time.

-Bring a small pull tie bag for all your cables, adaptors, lithium batteries and chargers.
+Bring a small pull tie bag for all your cables, adaptors, lithium batteries, and chargers.
 You then have to check one place to find them.
-Make sure to put the bag in your carry on luggage (important for travelling with Lithium batteries).
+Make sure to put the bag in your carry-on luggage (important for traveling with Lithium batteries).

 If you want better quality from your photos than a smartphone offers, travel with a Sony Ultra Compact in your pocket.
 Superb quality photos, no setup, no adjusting, and a tiny footprint.